RostislavGoncharov/-JavaScript--Simple-Calculator/README.md

 # -JavaScript--Simple-Calculator

-Just a simple calculator made in vanilla JS
+Just a simple calculator made in vanilla JS.